MichaelGrupp/MiniCommander/README.md

 # MiniCommander

-A simple, minimalistic but still powerful command line parser in less than 100 lines of C++11 code.
+A simple, minimalistic but still powerful command line parser in 100 lines of C++11 code.

 The library is header-only and only depends on the C++11 STL.
-This is not intended as a replacement for big libraries (e.g. boost::filesystem), rather as an option for quick tests and small projects.

 ***Features***
 * *check if a flag exists*